 Firstly, we have a Peloton household subscription that costs £39 per month.
 (Here in the UK).
 We have the original bike which was on offer for £1750 at the time we purchased.
 We decided to use Klarna to pay that monthly interest-free so we’re paying £95 per month for 2 years.

 We also bought a family package with 2 pairs of shoes, headphones, heart rate monitors, weights and water bottles for £299.
 This is an optional extra, you can source your own versions of these or use what you have already.

-Do you have a referral code?
-All Peloton members get given a referral code which entitles their friends to £100 off accessories when ordering a bike.
-Feel free to use mine JRXZ5F.
-I get sent vouchers to use in the Peloton store if anyone uses my code so thanks in advance if you do use it!
+Do you have a referral code yet?
+All Peloton members get given a referral code which entitles their friends to £100 off accessories when ordering a Bike or Tread.
+Feel free to use mine here.
+I get sent vouchers to use in the Peloton Apparel store if anyone uses my code so thanks in advance if you do use it!

 Is Peloton worth the money?

 It’s so hard to answer this question as value is circumstantial but we certainly don’t regret the investment.
 In a year of lockdowns, working from home and caring for a toddler, the fact I can hop on a bike and work out while my child sleeps in the next room has been a blessing.